Get

 Animal shelters are a vital part of modern life in the United States.
 Animal shelters deal with millions of dogs each and every year.
 Many of these dogs need treatment and a good home.
 Working for an animal shelter will put you in close proximity to dogs of all types day in and day out.
 There are numerous jobs you can do at an animal shelter, from a basic kennel cleaner to a director or a volunteer coordinator.

 Animal shelters form the front line of animal health, public health, and neighborhood safety.
 Working there provides benefits to dogs and the community.
-Entry level positions do not include many requirements, but higher positions will need certification and college education to obtain.
+Entry-level positions do not include many requirements, but higher positions will need certification and a college education.
 Working at an animal shelter is also a great way to gain experience for other dog-centric careers including vet assistants and to help get into vet school.

 8. Professional Dog Handler